Credit unions are community-based savings and loan cooperatives.

 This means they can offer competitive rates on loans, and provide services similar to banks - to those that may not be able to open a bank account.

-To apply to join a credit union you generally need what is described as a "common bond".
+To apply to join a credit union, you need what is described as a "common bond".

 This would normally be one of the following: